-[Regulation 3B inserted in Gazette 7 January 2000 p.
+[Regulation 3B inserted in Gazette 7 Jan 2000 p.
 20.]

-4. Commencement of construction work under section 3(2)(d)
+4. When construction work commences (Act s.
+3(2)(d))

 Construction work commences under section 3(2)(d) of the Act when any of the construction work is commenced on the building or construction site.